 Last Saturday I had the privilege of documenting the wedding vow renewal for Chris and Rachel.
 This lovely couple celebrated their 25th wedding anniversary a week last Tuesday and had chosen to renew their vows the same week.
 Much planning went into this event and it was basically a full-on second wedding …. but to the same partner! 🙂

-As the night wore on and other guests joined them, some music organised by one of Chris’s friends and colleagues who was DJ-ing was set up.
+As the night wore on and other guests joined them, music organised by one of Chris’s friends entertained the guests.
 A Magic Mirror was also up and running by A J Wedding Events of Bargoed.
 Chris and Rachel were soon encouraged onto the dance floor for their first dance before family & friends joined them.
 It was a real honour to be part of such a lovely occasion and I wish Chris and Rachel every happiness in the next 25 years of their marriage and hope it brings them contentment and good times to come!